Some Iowa coronavirus numbers encouraging, but Reynolds urges continued caution

 And Gov. Kim Reynolds said the number of Iowans recovering from the coronavirus continues to increase daily.

-But Reynolds also cautioned Iowa is not clear of the virus’ impact, and that infections and deaths here will continue to rise in the coming days and weeks.
+But Reynolds also cautioned Iowa is not clear of the virus’s impact, and that infections and deaths here will continue to rise in the coming days and weeks.

 In the state’s 10-point formula for virus response efforts, the region changed from being rated a “9” to an “8,” state public health department deputy director Sarah Reisetter said Monday during the governor’s daily briefing on the state’s pandemic response.